dbos-inc/dbos-docs/docs/tutorials/workflow-communication-tutorial.md

 #### getEvent

-Workflows and handlers can call `ctxt.getEvent()` to retrieve the value published by a particular workflow identity for a particular key.
+Handlers can call `ctxt.getEvent()` to retrieve the value published by a particular workflow identity for a particular key.
 A call to `getEvent()` waits for the workflow to publish the key, returning `null` if the wait times out:

 ```typescript